collosic/xertimer/README.md

 ## Things to do

 1. Add a settings for each user in order to save site settings
-2. Add different sounds for the timer
+2. Add options for different sounds for the timer
 3. Add a light/dark theme option
-4. Add in guest functionality
-5. Normalize the Exercises

 ## Known issues

-1. Facebook provider log in not functional
+1. Facebook provider login not functional
 2. Guest log in not functional